Thelonious Monk: 1947–1952: Lorraine Gordon

 Due to Monk's reticence, Gordon became his mouthpiece to the public.
 In February 1948, she wrote to Ralph Ingersoll, the editor of the newspaper PM, and described Monk as "a genius living here in the heart of New York, whom nobody knows".
 As a result, one of PM's best writers visited Monk to do a feature on him, but Monk wouldn't speak to the reporter unless Gordon was in the room with him.
-In September of the same year, Lorraine approached Max Gordon, the owner and founder of the Village Vanguard and secured Monk his first gig there.
+In September of the same year, Lorraine approached Max Gordon, the owner and founder of the Village Vanguard club in Greenwich Village, and secured Monk his first gig there.
 Monk was showcased at the club for a week, but not a single person came.

 In August 1951, New York City police searched a parked car occupied by Monk and his friend Bud Powell.
 They found narcotics in the car, presumed to have belonged to Powell.
-Monk refused to testify against his friend, so the police confiscated his New York City Cabaret Card.
+Monk refused to testify against his friend, and so the police confiscated his New York City Cabaret Card.
 Without this, Monk was nominally unable to play in any New York venue where liquor was served.
-Although this severely restricted his ability to perform for several years, a coterie of musicians led by Randy Weston introduced Monk to Black-owned bars and clubs in Brooklyn that flouted the law, enabling the pianist to play little-advertised, one-night engagements throughout the borough with a modicum of regularity.
-Monk spent most of the early and mid-1950s composing and performing at theaters, outer borough clubs and out-of-town venues.
+Although this severely restricted his ability to perform for several years, a coterie of musicians led by Randy Weston introduced Monk to Black-owned bars and clubs in Brooklyn that flouted the law, enabling the pianist to play little-advertised, one-night engagements throughout the borough.
+Monk spent most of the 1950s composing and performing at theaters, outer borough clubs and out-of-town venues.